Last Updated on

 - They look worn.
-You will notice that the blade starts to round along the wiping edge and in some cases pieces of the blade will separate and cause “flappers” when the wipers are turned on, that do no good at all.
+You will notice that the blade starts to round along the wiping edge and in some cases, pieces of the blade will separate and cause “flappers” when the wipers are turned on, that do no good at all.

 - They “Chatter”.
 This is a stuttering motion that happens when the blade needs to be replaced and is caused by worn spots.

-In general a brand new set of windshield wiper blades will last about 6 months.
-If you have purchased a high performance set of blades, you can sometimes get as long as a year or more out of them and if you have chosen a lesser quality set, you may have to change them sooner than 6 months.
+In general, a brand new set of windshield wiper blades will last about 6 months.
+If you have purchased a high-performance set of blades, you can sometimes get as long as a year or more out of them and if you have chosen a lesser quality set, you may have to change them sooner than 6 months.
 The length of time the blade lasts will depend on many different things including:

 - Climate.
 The weather in your region will definitely have an impact on how long your blades will last.
-If you live in extreme hot or extreme cold areas, this will take a toll on the blades and require that they be replaced more often.
+If you live in extremely hot or extreme cold areas, this will take a toll on the blades and require that they be replaced more often.

-- Road Conditions – Driving on well maintained roads will wear on your wipers and your vehicle because you won’t need to use them as much as you would if you are driving on dirt roads.
-Off roading is extremely hard on wiper blades and can definitely result in faster wear and tear.
+- Road Conditions – Driving on well-maintained roads will wear on your wipers and your vehicle because you won’t need to use them as much as you would if you are driving on dirt roads.
+Off-roading is extremely hard on wiper blades and can definitely result in faster wear and tear.

 - How often they are used – How often you are using your wiper blades will determine how long the wiper blades last.
-Snow, ice and mud are very hard on wiper blades so if you live in a climate that has heavy snows, you will have to replace the blades more often than if you live in a milder climate.
+Snow, ice, and mud are very hard on wiper blades so if you live in a climate that has heavy snows, you will have to replace the blades more often than if you live in a milder climate.